Mid Mountains Legal Blog

 Splitting Self Managed Superannuation Funds

-Splitting assets held in a self-managed superannuation fund (SMSF) following the breakdown of a marriage or relationship and subsequent split of assets can be complex.
+Splitting assets held in a self-managed superannuation fund (SMSF) following the breakdown of a marriage or relationship can be complex.

-A SMSF is a private superannuation trust fund that you manage and oversee including choosing investments and ensuring that the fund complies with superannuation and tax laws.
-A SMSF is established under a trust structure and its sole purpose is to provide its members with retirement benefits.
+A SMSF is a private superannuation trust fund established under a trust structure that you manage and oversee including choosing investments and ensuring that the fund complies with superannuation and tax laws.
+Its sole purpose is to provide its members with retirement benefits.

-SMSFs commonly have diversified assets classes including shares, investment income, real property, and cash, to avoid the fund being exposed to the vagaries of a single asset class.
+SMSFs commonly have diversified assets classes including shares, investment income, real property, and cash.

 Considerations for splitting SMSFs

-When considering a SMSF split in a family law separation, essential matters to keep in mind include:
+When considering a SMSF split in a family law separation, matters to keep in mind include:

 1. Documents